Legal-NLP-EkStep/legal_NER/README.md

 # legal_NER
 ## Why Seperate NER for Indian Legal Texts?
 Legal Named Entity Recognition (L-NER): Named Entities Recognition is commonly studied problem in Natural Language Processing and many pre-trained models are publicly available.
 However legal documents have peculiar named entities like names of petitioner, respondent, court, statute, provision, precedents,  etc. These entity types are not recognized by standard Named Entity Recognizer like spacy.
 Hence there is a need to develop a Legal NER system.
+But ther are no publicly available annotated datasets for this task.
+In order to help the data annotation process, we have created this rule based approach on top of pretrained spacy models.
+The NER tags created could be inspected by humans to correct which eventually could be used to train an AI model.
-## What Legal Entities are covered?
+## Which Legal Entities are covered?
 | NER             | Group    | Description                                                                                                                                                                                                                                |
 | --------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | Court           | ORG      | Name of the courts (supreme , high court, district etc.) mentioned in text.                                 |